gfx99/Interstellar/README.md

 # Interstellar

-After learning html, css and javascript for 6 weeks this is my first web development project.
+After 6 weeks of learning html, css and a little javascript this is my first web development project.
-Please give me advice on how I can improve my project.

-:)